Find Affordable College Courses

 West Lafayette, IN

-Purdue University - Main Campus ranked #11 on this year’s Best Value Aeronautical Engineering Schools list.
-Purdue is a fairly large public school located in the city of West Lafayette.
+Purdue University - Main Campus came in at #11 in this year’s edition of the Best Value Aeronautical Engineering Schools ranking.
+Purdue is a very large public school located in the city of West Lafayette.

-Purdue undergraduate students pay an average of $28,794 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Purdue are $28,794 per year.
 After completing their degree, aerospace engineering graduates from Purdue carry an average student debtload of $22,750.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $688.

-Full Aerospace & Aeronautical Engineering at Purdue University - Main Campus Report
+Read full report on Aerospace & Aeronautical Engineering at Purdue University - Main Campus

 Honorable Mentions